msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Specific System Objectives

-> Outline the intended outcomes and benefits of the LMS if implemented.
-These could include providing features for content delivery, assessment, communication, collaboration, and user management, all within an open and adaptable framework.

 The proposed Learning Management System (LMS) is intended to support the strategic direction of the educational institution; the school that will implement and utilize the platform to enhance its academic and administrative operations.
 The system will provide an open and adaptable digital infrastructure that integrates essential features such as content delivery, assessment, communication, collaboration, and user management.
 These capabilities will be delivered within a flexible, scalable framework aligned with the institution’s educational goals and operational needs.